And On His Farm He Had Some Fish

-- Read through the story to learn about the events responsible for the differences in the two images.
+3. Read through the story to learn about the events responsible for the differences in the three images.

 Answer the following questions to check your understanding of the information contained in the article about the impacts of shrimp farming in Honduras.

-- What features in the images are represented by deep blue colors? pale pink? shades of green?deep blue = water features
+- What features in the images are represented by beige and gray colors? dark green? brown and light green?

 Check your understanding of the information contained in the comparison images of Honduras's Pacific coast.

-Check your understanding of the information presented in the video clip about undersea aquaculture facilities.
+Answer the following questions to check your understanding of the information contained in the video clip about Vietnamese shrimp farmers.